DigitalTwins2023/DigitalTwins2023.github.io/index.md

 <!-- Behavioral Digital Twins for Smart Cities -->
 ## Behavioral Digital Twins for Smart Cities Workshop
-The 1st Workshop on Behavioral Digital Twins for Smart Cities will be held in conjunction with the IEEE International Conference on Automatic Face and Gesture Recognition (FG) 2023.
+The 1st Workshop on Behavioral Digital Twins for Smart Cities will be held in conjunction with the IEEE International Conference on Automatic Face and Gesture Recognition 2023 [(IEEE FG2023)](http://fg2023.ieee-biometrics.org/).
 The conference will be held in Waikoloa Hawaii, USA, from January 4 to 8, 2023.

-## Program
+## Program (tentative)
-Date: TBD
+Date: January 4 or 5, 2023 (half-day length)
 Location: TBD

 ## Description